 Tour cost: $ 3,225 USD based on twin share.
 Includes flights to/from Galapagos from Quito or Guayaquil

-Does not includes Galapagos Park Tax $100 and Galapagos registration fee $ 20.
+Does not include Galapagos Park Tax $100 and Galapagos registration fee $20.
 Detailed itineraries on request.
 See sample itinerary below.

 - Get to know Galapagos with the best bilingual, naturalist guides available